jmcastagnetto/coursera-data-products-july2015/rpres-predict-child-height/predicting-child-height.md

 Picking a linear model
 ========================================================

-First I used Galton's assumption, considerin only the mid-parent's height (not a great $R^2$), so also tried a couple of models that included the child's gender, as summarized below:
+First I used Galton's assumption, considering only the mid-parent's height, resulting in a model with a low $R^2$.
+That is why I tried a couple more models that included the child's gender, as summarized below: